To contact us for a referral for PrEP, click here

 - Find Out about Paying for PrEP.
 Many insurance plans including Medicaid cover PrEP.
 Assistance may be available if you are uninsured.

 - PrEP is not an emergency medication.
-If you think you were recently exposed to HIV, you may need emergency treatment, see about PEP.
+If you think you were recently exposed to HIV, you may need emergency treatment, see our PEP page.

 PrEP contains the same medicines that people with HIV use to stay healthy.
 If you are exposed to HIV, these medicines can stop the virus from multiplying and spreading throughout your body.
 PrEP only works if you have enough medicine in your body, so you need to take PrEP every day.